Skip to:

 Author: Germain, S.

 • Centre for Distance Education Conference on Research in Distance Education (RIDE).
 (Conference) (2022).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: The City Law School Law & Society Podcast